 The audit gives funders a snapshot of their current portfolio and will support greater transparency of current foundation expenditure.
 It is also intended to be used by the Alliance as a baseline against which to measure progress in achieving our aims, and to better our understanding of racial justice funding.

-13 funders who conducted an audit of a sample of their portfolios shared their data with the Funders for Race Equality Alliance.
-In all, they audited £122 million-worth of grants, approximately 5% of the value of the total given by the top 300 foundations in the UK.
+20 funders who audited either a sample, or their entire portfolios, shared their data with the Funders for Race Equality Alliance.
+In all, they audited over £271 million-worth of grants, approximately 9% of the value of the total given by the top 300 foundations in the UK as of 2019 (pdf).

 1. Grant intended to benefit BAME communities?